kimptoc/taximeter-play/readme.md

 - TravisCI linked, but fails for some reason - seems to be config related
 - Docker-ised the app.
 - made a start on some supporting model objects, eg Money, Tariff1, Location, LocationUpdate and TaxiFare
-- tests/implement taxi fare calc, done using this forked library https://github.com/kimptoc/taxi-meter
+- tests/implement taxi fare calc, done using this forked library https://github.com/kimptoc/taxi-meter - assumed acceptable, given other 3rd party libs that are needed.
+- PhoneGap/Cordova based app - done, via ScalaJS
+- UI in Javascipt using browser GPS to track location, also a "manual option"

 TODO

-- PhoneGap/Cordova based app - as this is just more javascript, plan to leave this or now.
-- UI in Javascipt using browser GPS to track location
+- none :)

 LATER

-- tests for webservice to take in time/location updates and provide current fare -- some kind of session indicator so that can track multiple journeys (v2)
+- tests for webservice to take in time/location updates and provide current fare, not done as its a thin layer on the model.
+-- some kind of session indicator so that can track multiple journeys (v2)
+- tests for client - currently not that involved, but might need it later.
 - CI/CD
 -- CI/travis unit test builds
 -- CD/auto-deploy all checkins to running server